johncarey70/lumagen-ha/README.md

 Messages are cleaned before being sent:

 - Unsupported characters are removed.
-- Text is truncated to 60 characters.
 - Lumagen supports 2 lines of up to 30 characters per line.
+- Explicit line text is truncated to 30 characters per line.
+- Auto-wrapped message text is split into up to two 30-character lines.

 ### Clear message